irfanfarhan/Angular5-Tabs-Component/README.md

 # Angular 4+ Tabs Component

-Developing a Tabs Component with Angular5 App
+Developing a Tabs Component with Angular5 App.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.9.

 ## Features